5rahim/seanime/README.md

 ## About

-Seanime is a **media server** with an interface for watching anime, reading manga, and managing your local library.
+Seanime is a **media server** with a web interface for watching anime, reading manga, and managing your local library.

 ## Features